Making the Grade (1984 film): Production

 This film marks the first appearance of Andrew Clay's "Dice" persona.

-During an appearance on the Match Game-Hollywood Squares Hour, Gordon Jump mentioned the working title of the film was The Last American Preppie and that they were looking for a new title.
+Over 1,000 entries were received in the contest with the winning title, Making the Grade, suggested by then eighteen-year-old University of Central Florida student David Thollander.
+Ironically, Making the Grade had been on the shortlist of rejected alternate titles prior to the contest.

 At the start of the film's final credits, the characters Palmer and Eddie are touted as returning in the upcoming movie, Tourista.
 However, after low theatrical interest in the duo and repeated missed deadlines (of which Olsen tried to contribute as a writer), the script for Tourista was never completed.
 The pair never teamed up in filmmaking again.

+Reception

+In his review for The New York Times, Vincent Canby wrote "The humor, some of it looking and sounding as if it had been lifted from The Official Preppy Handbook, is wan, and the direction, by Dorian Walker, without character of any sort.
+I left after watching approximately an hour of it.".